Belgium and Sri Lanka

 - In 1956, an Act was passed to recognize Sinhala as the only official language, thus disregarding Tamil.

-- Sinhala applicants were favoured for university and government jobs.
+- Sinhala applicants were favored for university and government jobs.

 - The constitution gives special protection to Buddhism.